tbwfdu/mover/README.md

 Now upload the .intunewin file to your Intune Management Console using the below settings:

-### IMPORTANT:
+> [!WARNING]

-Take note of your assignment settings here.
+> Take note of your assignment settings here.
 The above example sets this as **Available** which shows it in the Catalog but the user needs to "install" it to initate the migration.
 If you want to control the migration, add the devices to be migrated to the "required" section in phases etc.

 As soon as you assign this application as **required**, or when the user initiates the install of the App, once the device receives the installation command, **the device will start the migration immediately**.